quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Controlling Concurrency {#controlling-concurrency}

-An endpoint controls concurrency by limiting the total number of incoming streams.
-An initial value is set in the transport parameters (see
+An endpoint limits the cumulative number of incoming streams a peer can open.
+Only steams with a stream id less than
+(max_stream * 4 + initial_stream_id_for_type) can be opened.
+Initial limits
-{{transport-parameter-definitions}}) and subsequently increments are advertised using MAX_STREAMS frames ({{frame-max-streams}}).
+are set in the transport parameters (see {{transport-parameter-definitions}}) and subsequently limits are advertised using MAX_STREAMS frames ({{frame-max-streams}}).
 Separate limits apply to unidirectional and bidirectional streams.

 Endpoints MUST NOT exceed the limit set by their peer.
 An endpoint that receives a STREAM frame with a stream ID exceeding the limit it has sent MUST